-Molly Hatch’s Worcester Imari is composed of 99 hand-painted Italian Earthenware plates with underglaze, glaze, and 11-karat gold details.
-The intricate patterns and colors that have been hand-painted on the plates form Hatch’s contemporary interpretation of a pair of eighteenth-century painted vases with lids, currently on display at the Frances and Emory Cocke Collection in Atlanta’s High Museum of Art.
-This is the first work in a series of four.
+Molly Hatch’s Worcester Imari is composed of 99 hand-painted Italian earthenware plates.
+The intricate patterns and colors painted on the plates comprise Hatch’s contemporary interpretation of a pair of eighteenth-century painted vases with lids belonging to the Frances and Emory Cocke Collection at Atlanta’s High Museum of Art.
+The work reawakens interest in the historic through 21st-century aesthetic choices.

 Dimensions: 90″ H x 110″ W x 1.5″ D

 360 View is not available for this item.